-Summer Foundation has built two housing demonstration projects for younger people with disability living in, or at risk of admission to, nursing homes.
-Beginning with two apartments in Abbotsford, Victoria in 2012, the Summer Foundation has replicated this success with 10 further apartments in the Hunter region of NSW that launched in 2016.
-The Summer Foundation’s innovative housing projects are based on years of practical experience and research.
+Summer Foundation commissioned two housing demonstration projects for younger people with disability living in, or at risk of admission to, nursing homes.
+Beginning with two apartments in Abbotsford, Victoria in 2013, the Summer Foundation replicated this success with 10 more apartments in the Hunter region of NSW that launched in 2016.

 The role of Summer Housing Ltd

-Summer Housing has been established to replicate and scale the initial housing demonstration projects developed by the Summer Foundation.
-We are building on the proven success of the Abbotsford and Hunter Housing Projects and continue to refine approaches to design and technology.
+Summer Housing has been established to replicate and scale the initial housing demonstration projects carried out by the Summer Foundation.
+These new projects build on the Abbotsford and Hunter Housing Projects and continue to refine approaches to design and technology.

-Summer Housing will achieve its vision by demonstrating leading practice in housing design that enables independence and community inclusion.
-We will do this by commissioning 300 additional units of housing for people with disability.
+Summer Housing supports and promotes high quality housing design that enables independence and community inclusion.
+We have achieved our initial goal which was to commission at least 300 additional dwellings for people with disability.